 Because we REALLY WANT to make a pure-American product.
 Because we have no interest in making a second-tier product, and we are competing on quality and service, not price, and therefore we must be able to stay close to all phases of production.
 Because some people think Americans can't make clothing anymore.
 Because we are huge flag-wavers.
 Because we love Rosie the Riveter.
 Because we want to see WeatherWool worn by the United States Military, and they will buy only American products.
-Because we are tired of seeing MADE IN CHINA fill our stores. ...
-For the record, we have friends in and from many countries, including China, and have had plenty of great trips abroad, including Hong Kong.
+Because we are tired of seeing imported products fill our stores. ...
+For the record, we have friends in and from many countries, and have had plenty of great trips abroad.
 But my favorite part of any international trip is coming home, and I love to see the American Flag on my front porch, on the stuff that I buy and on WeatherWool.

 What if I don't like WeatherWool once I've given it a good test?

 If it fits you in your living room, go out and give it a tough field test ... and no need to hurry.
 Test all kinds of weather, all kinds of activities, all kinds of settings.
-If you are not happy, send it back for a refund.
-Nobody has ever requested a refund because WeatherWool did not perform as described.
+If you are not happy, send it back for a full refund.
+We're not worried.

 Who is WeatherWool designed for?